charliemackie/NeuralNetwork_Basics/README.md

 # Neural Networks
-This is a basic tutorial/implementation for a neural network.
+This is a basic tutorial/implementation for a Neural network.

 Includes:
 1. A Line separation tutorial te explain a Decision Boundary